selesnow/rgoogleads/README.md

 devtools::install_github('selesnow/rgoogleads')
 ```

-## Main goal and and capabilities of rgoogleads
+## Main goal and capabilities of rgoogleads

 `rgoogleads` is R client for work with Google Ads API v8.
 Main goal of `rgoogleads` - load report data from Google Ads client account into R for analisys and visualizations.